20 Genius Christmas Tree Decorating Tips, According to Experts

-As the experts over at Lowe's note, layering lights can bring dimension that makes your tree pop.
+As the experts over at Lowe's note, layering lights on your Christmas tree can make your tree pop.
 To do this, wrap white lights somewhat tightly around the interior of your tree—enough to provide illumination, but not so much that they distract from the tree itself.
-Then, wrap colored lights around the outside of tree, using them sparingly as a highlight.
-With this technique, you'll have a tree that not only shines outward, but appears to be alive on the inside as well.
+Then, wrap colored lights around the outside of the tree, using them sparingly as a highlight.
+With this technique, you'll have a tree that not only shines outward—but appears to be alive on the inside as well.

 Use lights of varying sizes.